opendevtools/supreme/README.md

 #### Files created

-- `pr_check.yml` - Run tests and linting on pull requests targeting master branch
+- `pr_check.yml` - Run tests and linting on pull requests targeting main branch
-- `release.yml` - Run tests and publishes a new release on push to master branch
+- `release.yml` - Run tests and publishes a new release on push to main branch

 #### Flags